-After first specializing in TV series and short formats, STW currently develops feature films, animated projects as well as "live action" ones.
-Among these: the historical adventure saga The 2 Queens, helmed by animation master Toshiyuki Inoue (Akira; Blood, the Last Vampire; Paprika; Giovanni's Island); Saya, an horror film based on the cult Japanese video game Saya No Uta by Gen Urobuchi; or The omission of the Coleman family, adapted from Claudio Tolcachir's award winning play.
+STW currently develops new animated series as well as feature films, animated projects as well as "live action" ones: the historical epic The 2 Queens, in collaboration with animation master Toshiyuki Inoue (Akira; Blood, the Last Vampire; Paprika); Saya, a horror film based on the cult Japanese video game Saya No Uta by Gen Urobuchi; and The omission of the Coleman family, adapted from Argentinean playwright Claudio Tolcachir’s award winning play.

 Previous productions of STW include the award winning hit series Oban Star-Racers (26 half-hours), which aired successfully